Licensing Act 1737: Forerunner

-Purpose of the Act
+Purpose of the act

 Laws regulating theatre in the early 18th century were not strictly enforced.
 People had free rein to say anything they wanted through theatre, including all their troubles with the government.
 Free speech in theatre was seen as a threat to the government, facilitating the spread of revolutionary ideas.
 The act enhanced government control and censorship.

+Opposition newspapers used the Act as a warning precedent.
+In March 1742, The Champion claimed that, had Walpole remained in office, “the Liberty of the Press … could not have been preserved,” alleging that a bill had been prepared to subject printing to a licenser on the model of the stage restraints introduced in 1737.

+In 1758, James Ralph’s pamphlet The Case of Authors by Profession or Trade, Stated argued that the 1737 licensing reduced venues and left theatre managers with excessive power over authors.

 Examiner of Plays

 In addition to reading plays and writing Reader's Reports for the Lord Chamberlain the Examiners were expected to visit theatres to ensure their safety and comfort and to see that the Lord Chamberlain's rules were carried out with regard to the licences.
 They were also required to appear at subpoenas in law cases relating to licensing, and to examine Play Bills.
 From 1911 Examiners were required to write reports on plays for the Lord Chamberlain.
 A copy of the play script and Reader's Report were held by the Lord Chamberlain's office and are now held by the British Library in the Lord Chamberlain's Plays collection.

 In the years 1922–1938 when The Earl of Cromer was the Lord Chamberlain nearly 13,000 plays were licensed, an average of 820 a year; under 200 plays were refused a licence, an average of 12 per year.

 There were 21 Examiners of Plays between 1738 and 1968.

 The Examiners had a variety of qualifications and experience for the position.
 Edward Pigott (1824–1895) was a journalist on the Daily News and had an extensive knowledge of European literature and languages.
 George Redford (d.
 1916), a playwright, resigned his post in 1913 to become the first president of the British Board of Film Censors.
 Ernest Bendall (1846–1924) had been a clerk in the Paymaster-General's Office for 30 years retiring in 1896 to become a journalist and drama critic for several London newspapers.
 Charles Brookfield was an actor, playwright and journalist.
 George Street was an essayist, novelist and playwright.
 Henry Game (d.
 1966) trained as an artist, was an amateur actor and was known for his knowledge of the theatre.
 Charles Heriot (d.
 1972) was an actor and producer.
 Sir St Vincent Troubridge (1895–1963) was in the military as well as being a theatre historian.
 Ifan Kyrle Fletcher (d.
 1969) was a theatre historian and antiquarian bookseller.
 Timothy Harward studied theatre and literature at university, becoming a theatre journalist for the Irish Times and lecturer at Regent Street Polytechnic.